History of Chicago in Timeline

 In 1907, the Brass Era car builder Bugmobile was founded in Chicago.

-In 1908, the Cubs began the longest championship drought in American professional sports, which lasted until 2016.
+In 1908, the Chicago Cubs began what would be the longest championship drought in American professional sports.

 Between 1910 and 1920, Chicago's black population doubled due to an influx of African Americans from the American South.